Sharpens 16 companies · First observed November 2023 · Updated July 2026 Explore in the graph

 How it works

-$/1M tokens time → GPT-4 4o GPT-5 $200 access tier
+$ / 1M TOKENS TIME → GPT-4 4o GPT-5 $200 access tier

 Per-token API price falls each model generation (blue); human-facing access climbs (amber).